lightblue-platform/lightblue-tests/README.md

 Functional and load tests for lightblue

 # Functional Tests
 Black box (using only external interface) testing to verify the evaluated software is following the specifications.
-For lightblue that means testing the crud and metadat services
+For lightblue that means testing the crud and metadata services

 ## Setup
-Assumes python 2.6 is installed.
+Assumes python 2.6 is installed on the host that will run the tests.
 To install dependencies:
 ```
 sudo su -
 yum install -y python-setuptools